About me

 I can work with and hold whatever you choose to bring to counselling.
 I have experience in working with anxiety, depression, relationship and family issues, work stress, life transitions, loss and grief, low self worth/esteem, bullying, neurodiversity, traumatic experiences, addiction, emotional dysregulation, self harm, suicidal thoughts, sexual abuse, dissociation, shame, anger and self defeating patterns of behaviour.

-Modern life conditions us to further distract and disconnect from ourselves and our intuition to be present and grounded.
-This can have a negative impact on physical and mental health, relationships, work life, concentration and decision making.
+Modern life conditions us to distract and disconnect from ourselves and our intuition to be present and make informed decisions that benefit our wellbeing.
+This disconnection from self can have a negative impact on physical and mental health, relationships, working life, concentration and decision making.
 I am passionate about sharing the importance of developing self care, self compassion, and finding meaning and connection as a way to promote self worth and emotional resilience when navigating through the trials of life.
+Learning to be on your own side reduces self criticism and anxiety.
 Therefore I also welcome clients looking to undertake counselling for their personal growth and development.

 Qualifications